cri-for-all/debut-tutors/Exercises2.md

 ### Lists

-12) Create an empty list called list
+12) Create an empty list called emptiness

 13) Add the numbers 2 and 34 to this list